 Also known as Upla Datar, the shrine is popular for its 5 days Urs festival celebrated here every year with great pomp and show.
 At least 3 lakh devotees of both Muslim and Hindus visit the Datar shrine during these five days, ...

 There are 42 tropical islands on the Jamnagar coast in the Marine National Park, most of them surrounded by reefs.
-Out of which 33 islands have coral reef.
-Some of the best known islands are Pirotan, Karubhar, Narara, and Poshitra.
+Out of which 33 islands have coral reefs.
+Some of the best-known islands are Pirotan, Karubhar, Narara, and Poshitra.
 There are islands with sandy beaches and mangrove swamps.
-Major ecosystem types available are coral reefs, mangroves, mudflats, creeks, Sea grass, & Sea weeds, estuaries, sandy strands to saline grasslands, marshy areas and rocky shores.
-All ecosystems support rich marine life & bird life in the marine park.
+Major ecosystem types available are coral reefs, mangroves, mudflats, creeks, Seagrass, & Seaweeds, estuaries, sandy strands to saline grasslands, marshy areas, and rocky shores.
+All ecosystems support rich marine life & birdlife in the marine park.

 The sanctuary lies in the intertidal zone, so especially in low tide, visitors get to observe the rich diversity of marine life.
-One has to just walk in the water when tide ebbs, in about 1 to 2 feet of water to watch this fascinating underwater world of corals.
-It is a 2 km walk and ...
+One has to just walk in the ...

 At a distance of 10 km from Jamnagar Railway Station, Pirotan Island is an island situated in the Gulf of Kutch near Jamnagar.
 It is one of the beautiful islands in Gujarat and among the top places to visit in Jamnagar.